Level/abstract-leveldown/UPGRADING.md

 If your implementation tests were calling this directly, simply remove usage.

+### Deprecated `snapshot()` test was removed

+If your implementation tests were calling this directly, simply remove usage.

 ## v5

 Dropped support for node 4.
 No other breaking changes.